 Format rules

-The format/* subset of @ttsc/lint — semicolons, quotes, trailing commas, import ordering, JSDoc normalization, and the Wadler-style print-width reflow.
+The format rule set in @ttsc/lint, semicolons, quotes, trailing commas, import ordering, JSDoc normalization, and column-aware print-width reflow.
 This is what replaces Prettier in a ttsc project.

 The format block (canonical)